alexey-trofimov/sublime-text-settings/README.md

-# sublime-text-settings
+## Sublime Text settings.

- Settings for my Sublime text editor.
+A text file with settings for the Sublime Text editor.